ConfigMgr VPN Boundary Setup Process Explained | SCCM

 • Description=“Microsoft Hyper-V Network Adapter”

-NOTE! – This client (following log snippet) is not connected to the VPN.
-If it was a connected VPN network, then ConfigMgr should have collected the VPN adapter and description information via location services.
+NOTE!
+This Client (following log snippet) is disconnected from the VPN.
+ConfigMgr should have collected the VPN adapter and description information via location services if it was a connected VPN network.

 WSUSLocationRequest : <WSUSLocationRequest SchemaVersion="1.00" BGRVersion="1"><Content ID="{1074285A-82C7-474F-B242-1EE20F8C3CE5}" Version="11"/><AssignedSite SiteCode="MEM"/><ClientLocationInfo OnInternet="0"><ADSite Name="Default-First-Site-Name"/><Forest Name="memcm.com"/><Domain Name="memcm.com"/><IPAddresses><IPAddress SubnetAddress="10.1.0.0" Address="10.1.0.9"/></IPAddresses><Adapters><Adapter Name="Ethernet" IfType="6" PhysicalAddressExists="1" DnsSuffix="reddog.microsoft.com" Description="Microsoft Hyper-V Network Adapter"/></Adapters><BoundaryGroups BoundaryGroupListRetrieveTime="2020-10-09T10:33:31.803"><BoundaryGroup GroupID="16777218" GroupGUID="b1995968-348a-4fa4-9aaf-26be9f06ff98" GroupFlag="2"/></BoundaryGroups></ClientLocationInfo></WSUSLocationRequest>